 You can expect to have follow-up visits over the weeks and months following surgery.

-Bleeding: Although the risk of bleeding appears to be reduced with this type of surgery, in rare situations significant bleeding occurs that requires termination of the procedure.
+- Bleeding: Although the risk of bleeding is minimal with sinus surgery, in rare situations significant bleeding occurs that requires termination of the procedure.
 Bleeding following surgery could require placement of nasal packing and hospital admission.
 A blood transfusion is rarely necessary.

-Recurrent sinus infections: Although endoscopic sinus surgery provides significant benefits, surgery is not usually a total cure for sinusitis.
-You can expect to keep taking sinus medications after surgery, though you’ll likely need less.
+- Recurrent sinus infections: Although endoscopic sinus surgery provides significant benefits, surgery is not a cure for sinusitis.
+You can expect to keep taking sinus medications after surgery.
+The goal of surgery is a decrease in the frequency and intensity of symptoms.
 In some instances, additional surgery may be needed.

-We perform several types of sinus surgeries not available elsewhere, and our surgeons are expert at making repairs if a previous sinus surgery was unsuccessful.
-In addition, our surgeons use the latest image-guidance technologies.
+We perform several types of sinus surgeries not available elsewhere, and our surgeons are expert at revision sinus surgery if a previous sinus surgery was unsuccessful.
+In addition, our surgeons use the latest image-guidance technologies and post-operative treatments.